 Entrepreneurs must overcome a series of hurdles to start and scale their enterprises, and once successful, to stay and grow locally.

-For long-term economic prosperity, we must make it easier to start and grow a business and better organize the innovation ecosystem with clearer pathways to engage the complex network of business-support organizations.
-We must also develop the connections, systems, and supports for women and BIPOC-owned enterprises to thrive in our community.
+It must be easier to start and grow a business and better organize the innovation ecosystem with clearer pathways to engage the complex network of business-support organizations.